-Measuring your ketones is a great way to track your progress whether you’re fasting, following a low-carb diet or just watching your calories.
+Measuring your ketones is a great way to track your progress whether you’re fasting or following a low-carb diet.
 Learning which foods and exercise routines increase or decrease your depth of ketosis is an enlightening and often surprising experience.

 But what if you’re looking for a simple, boiled down answer to the question: how did I do today?

 That’s where the Ketone Score comes in.

 The Ketone Score is a summary of how long and how deeply you’ve been in ketosis on any given day.
 This is important because research suggests that a daily Ketone Score of 120 is associated with a fat loss rate of about 0.5 pounds/week.

 The graph below shows the Ketone Score of one of our clinical trial participants who restarted her low-carb lifestyle after a long break.
 Throughout the first week of the trial, she watched her Ketone Score rise from 0 to 120 and her weight drop by 4 pounds!

 Tracking her score allowed her to see that, although she was not yet “in ketosis” during the first few days of the trial, her numbers were steadily rising.
 In her post-trial interview, she told us that watching this trend was hugely motivating.

 Of course, the benefits of ketosis are not restricted to weight loss.
 Other users with high ketone scores reported improved sleep, more stable energy levels, improved mood and stress management and better athletic performance.

 Let’s say you’re new to the low-carb lifestyle.
 After your first day tracking, you find that you’ve maintained an ACEs level of 3 for 24 hours.
 Your Ketone Score for that day would be 3 ACEs x 24 hours = 72.